bamsi/sneak-peak/README.md

 ### Usage

-You can add scores to the list and use refresh button to retrieve data.
+You can add book to the list by filling title and author, also to start the application use the following command:
+`npm start`

 ## Run tests